How we pick tunes at weddingsCategories About us. Podcast.

 This is the fun/unpredictable bit!
 There is a bit more control earlier in the evening when playing background tunes as people are busy chatting and mingling so are not as focused on the music.
 Having said this, they’re still responding to the atmosphere you are setting so it’s important to create the right mood.
-I normally look around and see what guests bop their heads along to and perhaps mark a couple of songs in my software that could work later on during the dance floor part of the night.
+We normally look around and see what guests bop their heads along to and perhaps mark a couple of songs in our DJ software that could work later on during the dance floor part of the night.

-I love the “build the dance floor” part of the evening.
+We love the “build the dance floor” part of the evening.
 For a cocktail format, this is maybe 2 hours in where people have had a few drinks and some may already feel like dancing.
-This is a good time to test what works – I may try some RnB and if that works, play a “mini set” of 3 or 4 similar tracks to keep guests dancing and encourage others to join.
+This is a good time to test what works – we may try some RnB and if that works, play a “mini set” of 3 or 4 similar tracks to keep guests dancing and encourage others to join.

-During the dance floor part of the event, I choose upbeat tracks.
+During the dance floor part of the event, we choose super upbeat tracks.
 Usually this is a mix of genres, artists and decades, but carefully considered to ensure a good flow to the night, and of course, give guests a chance to grab a drink or catch up with each other.
 There is a fine balance to strike!

 Sometimes requests are really helpful.
-There may be a song that has sentimental value to a large group of guests that will bring more people to the dance floor – I’m all for that!
+There may be a song that has sentimental value to a large group of guests that will bring more people to the dance floor – we’re all for that!

-Photo credit: @shetakespictureshemakesfilms
+Photo credit: Katie Harmsworth

 Looking for someone to expertly pick tunes at your wedding?
 Get in touch with us via our Book a DJ page!